 - Set up of incoming student clinical electives or research projects

 - Support incoming students throughout their stay in Canada by overseeing accommodations, clinical electives/research projects, and social programs.

-- Liaise with the IFMSA and CFMS
+- Liaise with IFMSA and CFMS

-- Guide outgoing students through the entire exchange application process from beginning to end
+- Guide outgoing students through the entire exchange application process from beginning to end.

-Local Officer Of Global Health Education (LOGHE)
+Local Exchange Officer of Global Health Education (LOGHE)

 - Advocate for improved core and elective global health curricula and assist in the development of new global health education programs